nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Common prerequisite: List all elderly using the `list` command.

 1. Finding an elderly by NAME
-    1. Prerequisite: Elderly with the name `Alice` is in the list.
+    1. Prerequisite: There must be an elderly with the name `Alice` in the list.
     2. Test case: `find Alice`<br>
        Expected: Elderly with the name `Alice` are shown in the list.
 Other elderly are hidden.

 2. Finding an elderly by NRIC
-   1. Prerequisite: Elderly with the NRIC `S1486256J` is in the list.
+   1. Prerequisite: There must be an elderly with the NRIC `S1486256J` in the list.
    2. Test case: `find S6516486H`<br>
         Expected: The elderly with the NRIC `S6516486H` is shown in the list.
 Other elderly are hidden.

 3. Finding an elderly with a non-existent NAME
-   1. Prerequisite: There must **not** be an elderly with the name `John` is in the list.
+   1. Prerequisite: There must **not** be an elderly with the name `John` in the list.
    2. Test case: `find John`<br>
       Expected: No elderly with the name `John` is found.
 The list is empty.

 4. Finding an elderly with a non-existent NRIC
-   1. Prerequisite: There must **not** be an elderly with the NRIC `S3916784J` is in the list.
+   1. Prerequisite: There must **not** be an elderly with the NRIC `S3916784J` in the list.
    2. Test case: `find S3916784J`<br>
       Expected: No elderly with the NRIC `S3916784J` is found.
 The list is empty.